david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

 Creating various nodes and objects with mmSolver uses the tools below.

+.. _create-marker-ref:

 Create Marker
 -------------

-Create a default Marker node under the active viewport's camera.
+Create a default `Marker` node under the active viewport's `Camera`.

 Usage:

-1) Click in a Maya 3D viewport, to activate the camera.
+1) Click in a Maya 3D viewport, to activate the `Camera`.

-2) Run the Create Marker tool, using the shelf, menu or marking menu.
+2) Run the `Create Marker` tool, using the shelf, menu or marking menu.

-   - A Marker will be created in the center of the viewport.
+   - A `Marker` will be created in the center of the viewport.

 .. note::
     Default Maya cameras (such as ``persp``, ``top``, ``front``, etc) are not supported to create Markers.

+.. note:: To create Markers, with 2D data from external 3D software
+    use the :ref:`Load Markers <load-markers-ref>` tool.

 Run this Python command: